While being chased by a Chupacabra that had been startled by the Loch Ness Monster, I was abducted by a UFO piloted by the ghost of Bigfoot.

 Lots of money?

 How much money, you ask?

 One guy in the documentary, who insists he really was chased by bigfoot, says he was approached by several of the leading names in the Bigfoot community and informed he could make fifty or sixty thousand dollars by shopping his story around to news agencies and documentary makers.
-They even offered to help him out – no doubt out of the goodness of their hearts.
+They even offered to serve as his advisors – no doubt out of the goodness of their hearts.

 Apparently, Travis Walton, who says he was abducted by aliens, made zillions from his ‘true-life’ alien abduction experience via a movie deal and any number of documentary appearances.

 It makes all us true-life alien abductees sick just thinking about it.